UuqV/kathryn-lovell-tech/content/blog/2020-02-18-selectors/index.md

 You could nest several filter functions this way.
 However, we run back into the original problem: we don’t want to run several nested filters every time a component re-renders.
 That, and we might want to use it in more than one component.

 This is where the all-powerful reselect extension comes into play.
 They’re specifically meant to produce derived data from the state.
-In addition to allowing you to modularize the functionality in your mapStateToProps, selectors do not get computed until one of their arguments change.
+In addition to allowing you to modularize the functionality in your mapStateToProps, <b>selectors do not get computed until one of their arguments change</b>.
 This means that we can rewrite our filter functionality to look like this:

 ```
 const getApples = state => {